android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 These are pros/cons for an `orchestrator` and 3rd party test runners solution:

-➕ Does the job for us in 100% <br/>
+➕ Does 100% of the job for us<br/>
+➕ Avoid test failing in cascade due to the application process being killed<br/>
 <br/>
-➖ Slow execution _(can take 10+ seconds and depends on apk size)_ <br/>
+➖ Slow execution <br/>
-➖ Orchestrator — over-complicated <br/>
+➖ Requires to install extra components — over-complicated: <br/>

+The slow execution has 2 sources:
+1. The killing and restarting of the process where the test runs.
-Each `adb pm clear` takes some time and depends on apk size.
+2. Executing `adb pm clear` after each test takes some time and depends on apk size.
 Below you may see some gaps between the tests which represent such a delay.

 ![alt text](../images/package_clear.png "ADB package clearing takes some time")